13 Jul Healthy Popsicle Recipe

 - a Freezer

 You can make popsicles out of any fruit really.
 I’d recommend anything soft, that freezes well.
-Strawberries, blueberries, peaches, bananas, pears, mango, and watermelon would all work beautifully.
+Strawberries, blueberries, peaches, bananas, and mango all work beautifully.

 Fill each mold cavity with the blended fruit.

 Place into your freezer and let sit for about 2 hours.
 Boom, you’re done. : )

 You may have to run hot water on the outside of your molds to release the popsicle from the mold.
 I always have to.

 The directions for making popsicles is the same.
 So you can create any flavor of fruit popsicle you like best.
 Feel free to experiment, mixing and matching new flavors combinations.

 You can also add one mixture to the bottom of the molds.
 Then add another color/flavor.
 Then top them off with the rest of the cavity with the first mixture to create gradients and different color combinations.

 It’s also fun to add chunks of fresh fruit to the mixture.
 I like chunks of peaches, banana, cherries, strawberries, and crushed blueberries the best.
 They freeze well and look pretty.

 I’ve only attempted pumpkin puree and butternut squash to add more fiber.